As a freelancer, independent contractor, or consultant, you have a variety of tax issues to consider -- including ways to trim your tax bill.

 However, if you hire your spouse and you provide family health insurance coverage to employees then you can be covered on your spouse’s policy.
 The cost the insurance for employees is deducted on Schedule C, and reduces your SE income and tax.

 Set up a home office and maximize your write-offs

 If you regularly and exclusively use a portion of your home or apartment or use a separate structure not attached to your house as your principal place of business or as a place to meet with clients, you can claim deductions for using the space.

 Your office qualifies as a principal place of business if you use it as the sole place to perform administrative duties.
 Expenses that may be deducted include the business portion of real estate taxes, mortgage interest, rent, utilities, insurance, painting, repairs and depreciation.
 The amount of the deduction depends on the percentage of the home or apartment that is used for business.
 The write-off is claimed on Form 8829, and is deducted on Schedule C. Thus, it reduces your SE income and tax.

-The two most common self-employed retirement plans are a Simplified Employee Pension plan (SEP) and a Keogh plan.
-In either one, you can put in up to 20 percent of your net earnings from self-employment, which is your net Schedule C profit minus the deduction for one-half of your self-employment tax.
-The maximum annual contribution for 2012 is $50,000.
+The most common self-employed retirement plan is a Simplified Employee Pension plan (SEP).
+You can put in up to 25 percent of your net earnings from self-employment, which is your net Schedule C profit minus the deduction for one-half of your self-employment tax.
+The maximum annual contribution for 2016 is $53,000.